noctisyounis/Slate/Readme.md

 ---

 ### Known Bugs
 - [Slate Window] Drag & Drop window is painful when done vertically.
+To move it, we are detecting the mouse movement and applying it to the window when criterias are met.
 - [WindowCreator] There's no image preview for filepath.
 - [Localisation Tool] Window doesn't start at the right size.
 - [Localisation Tool] Extracting data from our Json hasn't been properly tested.
 While it may work fine, there might be couple of pain points on the way.